 Given these uncertain times, anxiety might be elevated.
 Gaborova recommends avoiding snacks and sodas that are high in sugar, as well as excessive amounts of caffeine and alcohol, as overindulging in these can add to increased anxiety and sluggishness.

 Gaborova emphasises that an overall healthy lifestyle also includes having adequate sleep, exercising several times per week, and keeping stress to a minimum so our bodies can fight any infections or diseases.
 Hippocrates was onto something.
 Finding a balance that works for us individually can certainly contribute to our health and wellbeing.

 Want to read more about amazing food here in The Netherlands?
-Click here to read all the exciting articles about Food Innovation in our Winter 2020 Magazine.
+Click here.

 About the author